-The seeds of this ideology were planted immediately following the end Above all, the rural countryside in the GDR was to serve as the site of agricultural production.
-Highly-technical, modern and industrial forms of WWII as both the Soviet Military Administration (SMAD) and local German communist allies undertook intense and radical efforts to of agricultural production were to be achieved through the collectiviconstruct new, modern rural settlements.
-Effectively giving themselves zation of agriculture - in terms of land, means of production, etc. High yields were to be attained through the use of modern technology and a tabula rasa for the construction of a new rural society, land reform was enacted that expropriated farmland from private landlords and gave perfecting economies of scale.
-Mass industrialized farming gave rise them to farmers and expellees from Eastern Europe.
-Already in 1945, to new typologies and the creation of larger animal stalls, heating a department for rural construction and development (Lehrstuhl für stations, and greenhouses, many of which were based on American Landwirtschaftliches Bauen) was established at the newly reopened and Soviet standards and typologies.
-These buildings were often Institute for Architecture and Fine Arts (Hochschule für Baukunst located in the village core or just at its edge, integrating themselves und bildende Kunst) in Weimar.
-Professor Anton Miller drafted the with the village structure. first proposals for the development of modern settlements in rural Following German reunification in 1990 and the dissolution of areas, a project that would continue to occupy planners, academics, the LPGs, these buildings were called into guestion as the former party members, and architects throughout the GDR.1 cooperatives transitioned to private companies.4 Shifting agricultural Following the Soviet model, farms were collectivized after 1952 into policies and the consolidation of LPGs into larger private landholdings lead to the abandonment or destruction of many of these structures. agricultural production cooperatives-Landwirtschaftliche Produktionsgenossenschaften (LPGs), a step that further reconfigured the Throughout Brandenburg, companies are choosing to focus on crops customary spatial arrangements of rural life.2 This transformation was such as rapeseed, corn, and wheat, which require the least amount of also encouraged by the increased industrialization and modernizahuman labor, with vegetable cultivation and animal husbandry almost tion of agricultural production.
-Rather than the traditional regional completely disappearing from the landscape.
-This means that many of the GDR-era greenhouses and animal stalls are no longer useful settlements which often paired single-family homes, gardens, farm buildings, and fields on one plot, agricultural production and and are instead being refitted with panels and integrated into solar farms 5 (Fig. 1). processing were scaled up and consolidated into immense industrial structures.
-Workers were housed in multi-family apartment buildings, A limited number of smaller enterprises survived the consolidation and rural centers were outfitted with cultural, educational, and recre processes of the early 1990s.
-Some of which were able to modernize ational facilities formerly only found in towns.3 The result is a total transformation of traditional rural settlements in East Germany.
+The seeds of this ideology were planted immediately following the end of WWII as both the Soviet Military Administration (SMAD) and local German communist allies undertook intense and radical efforts to construct new, modern rural settlements.
+Effectively giving themselves a tabula rasa for the construction of a new rural society, land reform was enacted that expropriated farmland from private landlords and gave them to farmers and expellees from Eastern Europe.
+Already in 1945, a department for rural construction and development (Lehrstuhl für Landwirtschaftliches Bauen) was established at the newly reopened Institute for Architecture and Fine Arts (Hochschule für Baukunst und bildende Kunst) in Weimar.
+Professor Anton Miller drafted the first proposals for the development of modern settlements in rural areas, a project that would continue to occupy planners, academics, party members, and architects throughout the GDR.
+1

+Following the Soviet model, farms were collectivized after 1952 into agricultural production cooperatives-Landwirtschaftliche Produktionsgenossenschaften (LPGs), a step that further reconfigured the customary spatial arrangements of rural life.2 This transformation was also encouraged by the increased industrialization and modernization of agricultural production.
+Rather than the traditional regional settlements which often paired single-family homes, gardens, farm buildings, and fields on one plot, agricultural production and processing were scaled up and consolidated into immense industrial structures.
+Workers were housed in multi-family apartment buildings, and rural centers were outfitted with cultural, educational, and recre ational facilities formerly only found in towns.3 The result is a total transformation of traditional rural settlements in East Germany.